Course Guide

 Would you like to dive into learning more about children’s literature?
 This course explores both classic and contemporary children’s and adolescent literature and media in traditional and digital texts, specifically focusing on developing literary understandings, exploring perspectives and personal responses to literature, and inquiring into trends and issues.
 This course is offered as concurrent enrollment through CU Denver and is a statewide Guaranteed Transfer course.
 To earn CU Denver credit, students must earn at least a C in this course.

-P-TEACH Field Experience
+P-Teach: Field Experience

 Want to see what the profession of teaching looks and feels like while earning college credit?
 Work in a classroom, helping a teacher, and gain invaluable experience with students.
 This field experience and seminar is designed to support your first foray into educator preparation.
 You will be introduced to the wide array of skills and practices that support working effectively with youth in the context of their local community.
 Working within the community to support children’s academic and social development requires a disposition of being grounded in the community—the experiences of this seminar, paired with your work at a local school or community organization will help you to develop this grounding.
 This course requires 45 hours of meeting time with student and instructor per semester for 0.5 credits and completion of a meeting log with specific meeting times and dates.
 This course is offered as concurrent enrollment through CU Denver and is a statewide Guaranteed Transfer course.
 To earn CU Denver credit, students must earn at least a C in this course.

-P-TEACH Internship
+P-Teach: Internship

 Want to explore what the profession of teaching looks and feels like?
 Work in a classroom, helping a teacher, and gain invaluable experiences with students.
-Students are eligible to participate in an education specific internship in the P-TEACH pathway of their choice.
+Students are eligible to participate in an education specific internship in the P-Teach pathway of their choice.
 Internship opportunities are individualized to match the interests of students.
-Current internship opportunities range from Elementary, Secondary, Music, Art, SPED, Project Launch during the summer, etc. This course requires 45 hours of meeting time with student and instructor per semester for 0.5 credits and completion of a meeting log with specific meeting times and dates.
+Current internship opportunities range from Elementary, Secondary, Music, Art, Special Education, Project Launch during the summer, etc. This course requires 45 hours of meeting time with student and instructor per semester for 0.5 credits and completion of a meeting log with specific meeting times and dates.

-Lifespan Development
+P-Teach: Lifespan Development

 Want to understand the connections of human development and learning in the classroom?
-This course is designed to introduce students to human development in ecological settings in particular family, school and community contexts as it occurs across the lifespan, including emotional, physical, and cognitive development, and emphasizes personal adjustment and achievement.This course is offered as concurrent enrollment through CU Denver and is a statewide Guaranteed Transfer course.
-To earn CU Denver credit, students must earn at least a C in this course.
+This course is designed to introduce students to human development in ecological settings in particular family, school and community contexts as it occurs across the lifespan, including emotional, physical, and cognitive development, and emphasizes personal adjustment and achievement.

 Performing Arts Courses